-Due to their exposure to a variable environment, bacteria have developed several adaptive 32 33 mechanisms to rapidly respond to changes in their habitat and thereby increase their chances of survival.
-For instance, bacteria must adapt to the presence of metals, as they 34 are required as cofactors of many enzymes.
-Iron is thought to be one of the first metals 35 used as a cofactor for enzymatic reactions, and nowadays is an essential metal for almost 36 all living organisms, with a few exceptions such as Lactobacilli and Borrelia (Posev and 37 Gherardini, 2000).
-Iron-containing proteins are not only excellent electron carriers (81% 38 of the oxidoreductases use this metal to transfer electrons) (Waldron et al., 2009), but 39 they also participate in enzyme catalysis and regulate gene expression as they function as 40 41 sensors for environmental or intracellular signals (Lill, 2009).
-Additionally, iron plays a central role in host-pathogen interplay, and the fight between host cells and intercellular 42 or intracellular pathogens for this essential metal will influence the outcome of infectious 43 44 diseases in favour of either the host or the pathogenic invaders (Nairz et al., 2010).
-When the atmosphere became oxygenated, iron became insoluble and the preference of many 45 enzymes shifted to more bioavailable metals such as copper and zinc, which also became 46 essential cofactors for many organisms (Dupont et al., 2010; Festa and Thiele, 2011).
-47 Other metals such as nickel are essential for a limited number of proteins, including 48 49 glyoxalases, ureases, hydrogenases and some superoxide dismutases (Hausinger and Zamble, 2007; Boer et al., 2014), while cobalt has no clear physiological role except as a 50 component of several cobalamins and as a cofactor of a few noncorrin-cobalt-containing 51 enzymes (Kobayashi and Shimizu, 1999; Barras and Fontecave, 2011).
-In contrast, 52 cadmium is not required for any biological function so its presence in the cell, even at 53 54 low concentrations, is considered toxic (Moulis, 2010).
+Due to their exposure to a variable environment, bacteria have developed several adaptive mechanisms to rapidly respond to changes in their habitat and thereby increase their chances of survival.
+For instance, bacteria must adapt to the presence of metals, as they are required as cofactors of many enzymes.
+Iron is thought to be one of the first metals used as a cofactor for enzymatic reactions, and nowadays is an essential metal for almost all living organisms, with a few exceptions such as Lactobacilli and Borrelia (Posey and Gherardini, 2000).
+Iron-containing proteins are not only excellent electron carriers (81% of the oxidoreductases use this metal to transfer electrons) (Waldron et al., 2009), but they also participate in enzyme catalysis and regulate gene expression as they function as sensors for environmental or intracellular signals (Lill, 2009).
+Additionally, iron plays a central role in host-pathogen interplay, and the fight between host cells and intercellular or intracellular pathogens for this essential metal will influence the outcome of infectious diseases in favor of either the host or the pathogenic invaders (Nairz et al., 2010).
+When the atmosphere became oxygenated, iron became insoluble and the preference of many enzymes shifted to more bioavailable metals, such as copper and zinc, which also became essential cofactors for many organisms (Dupont et al., 2010; Festa and Thiele, 2011).
+Other metals such as nickel are essential for a limited number of proteins, including glyoxalases, ureases, hydrogenases and some superoxide dismutases (Hausinger and Zamble, 2007; Boer et al., 2014), while cobalt has no clear physiological role except as a component of several cobalamins and as a cofactor of a few noncorrin-cobalt-containing enzymes (Kobayashi and Shimizu, 1999; Barras and Fontecave, 2011).
+In contrast, cadmium is not required for any biological function so its presence in the cell, even at low concentrations, is considered toxic (Moulis, 2010).

-Nevertheless, all of the abovementioned metals are potentially toxic, and high concentrations can lead to the generation of hydroxyl radicals through Fenton or Fentonlike reactions and singlet oxygen, damage to DNA and cell membranes by generation or 57 58 enhancement of oxidative stress, inhibition of enzymes with histidine or cysteine residues in their active sites, and replacement of other metal cofactors on several metalloproteins 59 (Waldron et al., 2009; Moraleda-Muñoz et al., 2010a; Moraleda-Muñoz et al., 2010b; 60 Macomber and Hausinger, 2011; Rensing and McDevitt, 2013; Chandrangsu et al., 2017; 61 Cheng et al., 2018; Pérez et al., 2018; Grosse et al., 2019).
-This capacity to replace other 62 metals is especially important in the case of copper, since it occupies the highest position 63 in the Irving-Williams series ($Mn^{2+} < Fe^{2+} < Co^{2+} < Ni^{2+} < Cu^{2+} > Zn^{2+}$) and can 64 potentially substitute any other biological metal used as a cofactor inside the cell (Irving 65 66 and Williams, 1953).
-It is therefore critical for cells to maintain metal homeostasis both to ensure an adequate supply for their metal requirements and to avoid and alleviate the 67 toxicity of metals.
-Bacteria have thereby developed a very diverse set of mechanisms for 68 69 acquiring metals, which are often scarce in their natural habitats, and for exporting and detoxifying them when they reach high concentrations.
-70
+Nevertheless, all of the abovementioned metals are potentially toxic, and high concentrations can lead to the generation of hydroxyl radicals through Fenton or Fentonlike reactions and singlet oxygen, damage to DNA and cell membranes by generation or enhancement of oxidative stress, inhibition of enzymes with histidine or cysteine residues in their active sites, and replacement of other metal cofactors on several metalloproteins (Waldron et al., 2009; Moraleda-Muñoz et al., 2010a; 2010b; Macomber and Hausinger, 2011; Rensing and McDevitt, 2013; Chandrangsu et al., 2017; Cheng et al., 2018; Pérez et al., 2018; Grosse et al., 2019).
+This capacity to replace other metals is especially important in the case of copper, since it occupies the highest position in the Irving-Williams series $(Mn^{2+} < Fe^{2+} < Co^{2+} < Ni^{2+} < Cu^{2+} > Zn^{2+})$ and can potentially substitute any other biological metal used as a cofactor inside the cell (Irving and Williams, 1953).
+It is therefore critical for cells to maintain metal homeostasis both to ensure an adequate supply for their metal requirements and to avoid and alleviate the toxicity of metals.